Office of the Superintendent of Financial Institutions

 OSFI will administer its RCM supervisory program in a manner appropriate to the circumstances of each FRFI.
 Each FRFI, regardless of the size, is expected to have risk management controls that are proportionate to its identified risks.

 Key controls, including oversight functions, are the basic elements of a sound RCM framework.
-At a minimum, OSFI expects the RCM framework to include the following, administered through a methodology that establishes clear lines of responsibility and a mechanism for holding individuals accountable: (i) role of the CCO; (ii) procedures for identifying, risk assessing, communicating, effectively managing and mitigating regulatory compliance risk and maintaining knowledge of applicable regulatory requirements; (iii) day-to-day compliance procedures; (iv) independent monitoring and testing procedures; (v) internal reporting; (vi) role of Internal Audit or other independent review function; (vii) adequate documentation; (viii) role of Senior Management, and (ix) role of the Board.
+At a minimum, OSFI expects the RCM framework to include the following, administered through a methodology that establishes clear lines of responsibility and a mechanism for holding individuals accountable: (i) role of the CCO; (ii) procedures for identifying, risk assessing, communicating, effectively managing and mitigating regulatory compliance risk and maintaining knowledge of applicable regulatory requirements; (iii) day-to-day compliance procedures; (iv) independent monitoring and testing procedures; (v) internal reporting; (vi) role of Internal Audit or other independent review function; (vii) adequate documentation; and (viii) role of Senior ManagementFootnote 7.
 Each of these items is described in further detail below.

 OSFI expects FRFIs to establish and maintain an effective enterprise-wide RCM framework.
 RCM controls should include oversight by individuals or oversight functions that are independent of the activities they oversee.

-The CCO should be responsible for assessing the adequacy of, adherence to and effectiveness of the FRFI’s day-to-day controls, and for providing an opinion to the Board whether, based on the independent monitoring and testing conducted, the RCM controls are sufficiently robust to achieve compliance with the applicable regulatory requirements enterprise-wide.
+The CCO should be responsible for assessing the adequacy of, adherence to and effectiveness of the FRFI’s day-to-day controls, and for opining on whether, based on the independent monitoring and testing conducted, the RCM controls are sufficiently robust to achieve compliance with the applicable regulatory requirements enterprise-wide.

-The CCO should have a clearly defined and documented mandate, unfettered access, and for functional purposes, a direct reporting line to the Board.
+The CCO should have a clearly defined and documented mandate, unfettered access, and for functional purposes, a direct reporting line to the Board, or the Principal Officer or Chief Agent and an appropriate senior official at the home office who has responsibilities for the oversight of the Canadian branch.

-See further, Compliance Reports to Senior Management and the Board, below.
+See further, Compliance Reports to Senior Management, below.

 Where an institution lacks a particular oversight function, or such oversight function is not sufficiently independent or does not have enterprise-wide responsibility, OSFI expects other functions, within or external to the FRFI, to provide an appropriate level of independent oversight.